-I have been collecting semiprecious gemstones since my teenage years.
-During those early years, I have been using gemstones for my Crystal Practice.
-I used clear quartz crystals or amethyst geodes to aid me in my studies.
-It was a fad in the 80's.
-Whenever I was studying or reviewing for an examination, I'd place a crystal point, sometimes a geode beside me to increase my focus and concentration.
-After studying, I place the crystal or geode under my pillow when I go to sleep.
-Does it sound weird, radical or "new age"-ish to you?
-Yes, I think so, too.
-But then again, modesty aside, I graduated valedictorian in High School, got a national state scholarship grant, and got a scholastic achievement medal in college.
-Oh no, I am not endorsing Crystal Practice or New Age principles here.
-Apart from the "metaphysical" values of gemstones, their beauty is what has drawn me to them in the first place.
-For years now, I have been designing artisan jewelry, you know, simple projects that I undertake during my spare time.
+I have been collecting semiprecious gemstones for ages.
+During my teenage years, I have been using gemstones in my Crystal Practice.
+I usually use clear Quartz crystals or Amethyst geodes to aid me in my studies.
+It was a fad in the 80's you see.
+Whenever I was studying or reviewing for an exam, I would place a crystal point, sometimes a geode beside me to increase my concentration.
+After studying, I place the crystal or geode under my pillow before I go to sleep.
+Does it sound weird?
+I think so, too.
+But let me tell you, modesty aside, I graduated Valedictorian in High School, got a National State Scholarship Program grant, and received a scholastic achievement medal in College.
+I am not endorsing Crystal Practice or New Age principles here.
+Apart from the "metaphysical" values of gemstones, their beauty is what has really drawn me to them in the first place.
+For years now, I have been designing artisan jewellery, simple projects that I undertake in my spare time.
 You will not believe the immense pleasure I derive from the finished products.
-As such, I wish to share them with you… my love and fascination for original and gorgeous semiprecious gemstone artisan jewelry.
+As such, I wish to share them with you… my love and fascination for original and gorgeous semiprecious gemstone artisan jewellery.

-You must love gemstones and artisan jewelry since you are still reading this.
-Well, then I will teach you how to make a simple artisan jewelry.
+You must love gemstones and artisan jewellery since you are still reading this.
+Well, then I will teach you how to make a simple artisan jewellery.
 It's nice to own something you made yourself, isn't it?
-It's also a great gift for your friends and family.
+It is also a great gift for your friends and family.
 A personalized gift indeed, is a treasure to keep.

 The simple but elegant Amazonite bracelet you see in the picture below is actually easy to make.
 I will teach you the basics plus some tips so you can design and create your own "original" bracelets after this.
 Follow the steps and you'll be fine.
 If you have questions, you can ask me anytime.
 Just post your comments here.